 The rate at which snow falls is just as important for travel as the total amount that falls in a storm.
-On the evening of January 1, 2005, Duluth, Minnesota rang in the New Year with a fireworks display, nature style.
+On the evening of Saturday January 1, 2005, Duluth, Minnesota rang in the New Year with a fireworks display nature style.
 Thundersnow dumped 6 inches of dense moisture laden snow in two hours at the National Weather Service Office.
-Snowfall rates of 3 inches or more an hour are not unprecedented for strong convective snow bursts but are rare for any individual location.
-For about 20 minutes the snow was so intense and the visibility so low that two large snow plows pulled off and stopped along the side of a main road.
-As it turns out, the city government ordered all the snow removal vehicles off the road because of the weather conditions.
-The heavy snow fell from roughly 6:30 to 8:30 PM on a Saturday and the evening of New Year's Day.
-If the snow had fallen Friday evening New Year's Eve or on a week day the impact would have been much more significant.
+Snowfall rates of 3 inches or more an hour are not unprecedented for strong convective snow bursts but are rare for any specific location.
+For about 20 minutes the snow was so intense and the visibility so low that the city government ordered snow removal vehicles off the road because of the weather conditions.
+The heavy snow fell from roughly 6:30 PM to 8:30 PM.
+If the snow had fallen Friday Evening New Year's Eve or between 6 AM and 6 PM on a week day the impact would have been much more significant.

-The National Weather Service uses specific criteria to indicate how much snowfall is needed to can cause major travel problems or economic disruption.
-The snowfall amounts and the time within which the snowfall occurs are both incorporated into the thresholds.
-In most of the Middle and Upper Mississippi Valley, expected snowfall of 6 inches or more in 12 hours and 8 inches or more in 24 hours triggers a warning for heavy snow.
+The National Weather Service uses specific criteria to indicate how much snowfall is needed to cause major travel problems or economic disruption.
+The snowfall amounts and the length of time over which the snowfall occurs are both incorporated into the thresholds.
+In most of the Middle and Upper Mississippi Valley, snowfall of 6 inches or more in 12 hours or 8 inches or more in 24 hours triggers a warning for heavy snow.
 Slightly lighter amounts are covered by an advisory but may still trigger a warning if other elements like very strong winds are expected.
-Lighter amounts of snow, if combined with heavy accumulations of sleet or freezing rain, may also require the issuance of a warning.
+Lesser amounts of snow, if combined with heavy accumulations of sleet or freezing rain, may also require the issuance of a warning.

 8 inches in 12 hours